 The most common sign of miscarriage is vaginal bleeding.
 This can vary from light spotting or brownish discharge to heavy bleeding and bright red blood or clots.
 The bleeding may come and go over several days.

-However, light vaginal bleeding is relatively common during the first trimester (first 3 months) of pregnancy and doesn't necessarily mean you're having a miscarriage.
+However, light vaginal bleeding is common during the first trimester (first three months) of pregnancy and doesn't necessarily mean you're having a miscarriage.